NEUBIAS/training-resources/courses/2023_skimage_napari_beginners.md

 - https://wiki.python.org/moin/BeginnersGuide/Programmers, this is an extensive list of sites for learning python

 If you want to use your own computer for the course you need to perform the [tool installation](https://neubias.github.io/training-resources/tool_installation/index.html).
 Go to the `Show Activity` drop down menu and follow the instructions in `install skimage napari`.
 Test your installation.

+In addition, we are working on providing you with cloud computers where all software is preinstalled.

 ## Dates